Cam-4587/TechTalk/README.md

     - The blog title
     - An image file
     - Up to 5 tags to associate your blog post with.
-    - An introduction secton that will have a maximum of 150 characters
+    - An introduction section that will have a maximum of 150 characters
     - A ckeditor field to add the users own blog content.

 + Once the user has submitted their blog post it will be pending review by the admin before it can be published.